azrogers/books/README.md

 ## Data

-To add books to this directory you must place them in a data folder, specified by the `data` field in the config file.
+Books are now stored in an S3-compatible bucket specified in the config file.
 Books can be of any file type you wish, and you can include multiple file types of the same book (as long as they have the same file name).

-Inside your data folder must be a JSON file named `books.json`, which specifies the metadata for every book.
+Inside your `data` folder must be a JSON file named `books.json`, which specifies the metadata for every book.
 The file should look something like this:
 ```js
 {
     "_categories": ["Fiction", "Non-Fiction", "Other"],